Quantcast

 The transition into college can be difficult to negotiate, especially coming from Springfield, Missouri to Boulder, Colorado.
 It would be difficult to imagine two places so opposite to each other.
 While Boulder may not seem like a big place to everyone; especially when one considers that my hometown of Springfield contains a larger population than Boulder, it was a significant change of pace.

 As a new student, coming to Boulder was challenging.
 The city may be only moderately sized and quite dense in its geography, but the liveliness and brightness of it cannot be ignored.
 That, coupled with the massiveness of CU Boulder as a university, can make the move a struggle.
-As someone going into her second year as a full-fledged ‘Boulderiate,’ there are many things I wish I’d known when I first moved here as a student.
+As someone going into her second year as a full-fledged ‘Boulderiate,’ there are many things I wish I’d known when I first moved here as a student, including the valuable resources available like coursework writers from EssayShark to help with assignments.

 new student tips for CU Boulder